We Spent Months Burning Incense (and Some Dinners) to Find the Best Air Purifiers for Smoke

 • Quieter air purifiers operate at a noise level of 40 to 55 dB, making them a better alternative for bedrooms, living rooms, and home offices.

-• Models that are as low as 20 to 30 dB are often made for bathrooms, small bedrooms, or even for traveling as they emit very little sound (as much as a muffled hum).
-Several of the models listed above have a nighttime mode specifically designed for minimum noise.
+• Models with a noise level as low as 20 to 30 dB are often made for bathrooms, small bedrooms, or even traveling as they emit very little sound (as much as a muffled hum).
+Several models listed above have a nighttime mode specifically designed for minimum noise.

 Portability

 When in a new environment, air purifiers can help you sleep better and reduce exposure to airborne pollutants.
 As such, some air purifiers are designed for travel, with handles, wireless charging, and caster wheels for added mobility.
-These devices perform the same function as larger devices but are sized for smaller rooms.
+You may even be able to find a plug-in air purifier that’s small enough to carry in a bag or suitcase.

 If you need an air purifier for travel, you may want to look for a purifier that boasts a minimum clean air delivery rate (CADR) of 217—representing efficiency and airflow—suitable for an average hotel room size of about 325 square feet.